- Smile when meeting people. Malaysians are renowned for their sunny personalities. Reciprocating their warmth will be appreciated.

 - Do not criticise Malaysia or the Malay royal family.
 A Malaysian may do so themselves, but it is best to listen to their opinion without indicating agreement or disagreement.

-- Avoid mentioning the divisive topic of ethnic relations in Malaysia.
+- Avoid mentioning the divisive topic of relations in Malaysia.
 Depending on a Malaysian’s background and experience, they may have very different opinions on the state of affairs.